gpolitis/systemd-ec2-metadata/README.md

 The context is to be able to run the [Jitsi Videobridge](https://github.com/jitsi/jitsi-videobridge) inside a container that's not assigned a public IP.
+The EC2 service is running on the host and it's being queried by the container thourgh standard routing without any additional configuration.

 # How it works